 The ice rink is built up of many clubs from around the Scottish borders.
 It used to be back in the day the club that you would join would be dependant in the area that you lived in.
 Not any more.
 Clubs tend to play at different times to suit the majority of their members and have a vast selection of ability within them.
 So if there is a time of day that would suit you best for example early in the day or late at night or even doesn't matter then you would take this into consideration.
 Other reasons to join a club would be if you know anyone within that club or have been approached by them.
 To find a list of our clubs click here or go to the Curling Clubs page.

-to play in, you may decide its time to enter some competitions and start getting your name plastered around the place.
+You may decide its time to enter some competitions and start getting your name plastered around the place.
 There is no need to worry though because these are not just for the elitists.
 Have no fear as everyone is beatable and that is the great thing about curling.
 There are many different types of competitions where you can enter as a team or enter individually.
 Some have stipulations, for example two men and two women, and others are just open to anyone.
 Our competitions are kindly sponsored by many kind individuals and companies around the area and to find a list of these head to our Sponsors page or click here.
 Competitions are strongly supported by our members not just by taking part but by coming to watch the games and congratulate some great curling.
 Pictured above is four young lads who won The Weekend trophy which has been played for since the ice rink opened in 1964.
 You too could be part of our ice rinks long running heritage, so go to the Competitions page and check out our large selection by clicking here.

 We also have other opportunities that you could take part in and these come in the form of the Berwickshire Province, Border Province and the Ladies Section.
 The Border Province & Berwickshire Province has leagues and competitions within itself where you can represent your club against other Border Ice Rink clubs.
 The Border Province section also play against other provinces around Scotland which are aranged by either the Royal Caledonian Curling Club (the governing body) or the provinces themselves.
 This also gives you the opportunity to meet other curlers from around Scotland.
 You can check out the Border Province Committee by clicking here.
 Then we have the Ladies Section who tend to play the majority of their curling in the mornings.
 They also have some very sociable and fun filled competitions, for example the Ladies Challenge, which have additional entertainment and food as part of the competition.
 If any of this sounds appealing to you then you can check out the Ladies Committee and get in touch with them by clicking here.